Ram-1998/OnScreenCalculator/README.md

 # OnScreenCalculator
-Simple On Screen Calculator using JavaScript
+Simple On Screen Calculator using JavaScript.
+You can input data either using on screen keys or using keyboard.